KanColleTool/kancolle-translation/README.md

 Ensure that there is an entry for the line you found, go to this repo's [Issues page](https://github.com/KanColleTool/kancolle-translation/issues), and open a new issue.

-The body __must include the contents of this file__, not just the untranslated line - we need the `ctx` and `src` keys as well.
+The body __must include all this information__, not just the untranslated line - we need the `ctx` and `src` keys as well.
 For readability, we ask that you add the data in a fenced code block, like this:

     ```json
     [